Unlawful removal of a person (often a child) from their home environment.

 - civil law

-Law which is not criminal or church law (usually the former), it may mean law based on the Roman system.
+Law which is not public (criminal, administrative, constitutional, international) or church law, that is, private law.
+It may mean law based on the Roman system.
 Throughout this book, civil law means non-criminal law.

 - code of practice

 A set of guidelines for fair practice developed for a specific industry or occupation.
-May be voluntary or statutory (q.v.).
+May be voluntary or statutory.

 A document signed by a willmaker that alters or adds to an existing will.